Jantjem/lerenprogrammeren/log.md

 Today I only had a spare moment and learned about string length and indicing.
 Ex. puts "Hello".length prints 5
     puts "Hello"[0] prints H, "Hello"[2] prints l

+## 7-9-2020

+I learned about Methods and Conditionals today.
+I have done a bit of Freecodecamp a few years ago, so it's not completely new, but that was in JavaScript and this time it's in Ruby.
+I keep doubting whether it's worth spending my time on programming.
+I can't imagine making something by myself and don't even have an image of what you can do with Ruby.
+But I liked the structured way of App Academy Open, so I will continue to see where it leads me.